Bobcat kitten duo transferred from CROW to Big Cat Rescue before release

-“At that age, kittens imprint very easily,” Barron said.
-“He had no fear of humans when he arrived, and the female was very wary of people, so we paired them up.”
+“At that age, kittens imprint very easily,” Dr. Barron said.
+“He had no fear of humans when he arrived, and the female was very weary of people, so we paired them up.”

 Captiva and Phoenix bonded well and she was able to transfer her fear of people to him, which is key.

-The burns on Phoenix healed well and they were both dewormed, while being tested for heartworm and any other transmittable diseases which they could have brought with them to Big Cat Rescue.
+The burns on Phoenix healed well and they were both dewormed, while being tested for heartworm and any other transmittable disease which they could have brought with them to Big Cat Rescue.

 CROW has the capability to rehab and treat adult bobcats, but kittens are a different matter, that’s why the decision was made to transfer them to Tampa.

 “Our cages are large, and can safely house carnivores, but it’s not a huge cage and (kittens) need a lot of space to run and get ready to be released back out in the wild,” Dr. Barron said.
 “Big Cat Rescue does have a very large cage and they do live-prey feeding and that’s an important step to teach them how to hunt.”

 Typically kittens will go on their own at about nine months of age, so with Phoenix still around three months old, the release date will not be at least for another six months.
 The pair will also be released together and stay together in the same cage at Big Cat Rescue.

 On their release date, they will be brought back to Lee County.
 By Florida law, they only can be released on a minimum of privately owned 40 acres of land, with the permission of the owner.

 Ric Pritchett, who owns the land where the famed Eagle Cam duo of Ozzie and Harriet are nested, has already granted permission for the two bobcats to be released on his acreage, which is well over 40 acres.